takushib/MyEventBoard-Dev/templates/README.md

 This folder contains all the files responsible for the front end user interface.
 The user interface uses the Twig template engine to help modularize the HTML code of the application by a far amount.
 This allows certain sections of HTML to be reused without the need of rewriting the HTML.
 The Layout and Partials folders are always included in each page as these sections of elements should persist through the web application.
 Files inside the views folder pertains to each specific page of the web application.

+## Twig Template Engine
+For more information on the the Twig Template Engine visit https://twig.symfony.com/

 ## Main Page:
 - main.twig